 The truth is most people don’t spend much time reading or searching through websites.
 This principle of ecommerce is simple – if you cant find it, understand it, or have it load in three seconds or less – you have lost your audience.

-If it takes too long, you’ve lost me.
-Time to buy on another website…
+If it takes too long, you’ve lost your audience.
+They are spending their money on another website.

-Website visitors shouldn’t need to take more than a few seconds to find the information and only a few seconds again to understand the message.
+Website visitors shouldn’t need to take more than a few seconds to find the information they seek, and it should only take a few seconds again to understand the message.

 The #1 reason why users leave a site is because it loads too slowly.

 Google estimates on average that 25% of website visitors will leave a website if it takes longer than 3-4 seconds and over 50% for sites that take longer than 7 seconds to load.

 Not every internet or cellular connection is lightning fast.
 Not every user has the latest and greatest iPhone or Google Pixel.

 Don’t forget the users who are on older devices, smaller screens, and slower cellular connections.

 I have always been intrigued by the power of the internet and built my first website at the age of 12.
 Since then, my career has grown in the realm of ecommerce and hospitality with one focus – taking websites to the next level.